 But really, it's the pressure sensitivity that makes it stand out.
 It excels in drawing and sketching, and will capture quick, gestural strokes beautifully.
 With the two bluetooth-enabled shortcut buttons handily fitted on its side, there are loads of possibilities to customise how you use the pen as well.
 And, this not being an Apple Pencil, deals are far more likely to come up.

 This stylus is the only Apple-approved pen in the list, and an affordable option to boot.
-The grey and orange design suggests a durable, solid stylus, and that's exactly what it is – it'll last up to seven hours of continuous use, and its quick recharge means you'll have 30 minutes of use from just two minutes charge.
+The grey and orange design suggests a durable, solid stylus – it'll last up to seven hours of continuous use, and its quick recharge means you'll have 30 minutes of use from just two minutes charge.
 All of which really makes this one of the best Apple Pencil alternatives.

 Of course, as it's Apple-affiliated, it works like a dream on iPads and with all Apple apps.
 It's especially good for digital artists who dart around the digital page a lot as its palm-rejection tech will ensure no mark mistakes.
-Combine that with the tilt support that will allow you to use different shading in your work, and you've got a top Apple Pencil alternative.
+Combine that with the tilt support that will allow you to use different shading in your work, and you've got one of the best Apple Pencil alternatives out there.

 The Adonit Jot Pro 3 is a beautifully designed stylus for a great price.
 At the cheaper end of the range, Adonit has still put a lot of time into the finer details of the pen – there's a inbuilt clip so you can carry it around safely, a magnetic lid to protect the disk nib, and the quality aluminium build feels good in the hand.

 This might not be for the artists though, as it's not pressure sensitive.
 But it will work on any touch screen device, and as it's a passive stylus there's no batteries or charging required.
 It comes in four colours: silver, black, pink rose and blue, but whatever colour you opt for, it'll look and feel great to use.